 - Training results data, which is the data corresponding to the output result of the AI/ML training process.
 Such data is typically delivered by a UE device to a federated learning entity which aggregates data from multiple UE devices to update and train a model.

-- User-plane metadata, corresponds to contextual and additional information to the data payload being transmitted.
+- User-plane metadata (see clause 6.8), corresponds to contextual and additional information to the data payload being transmitted.

 5.3.2 Media-related AI/ML data logical functions